 As you can see in the above example code, I made a method called ‘ac_ti’, which references all the objects of Titanium that matches the given ‘tag’ (in this case, views are all tags) or ‘obj’, where * means i want all of them.
 Each autocomplete item is a duplicate command based on the definition for the current command, where the ‘extra’ field adds a specific child field to each copy (in this case so that all view command require the icon ‘idea’ to be identified).
 The ‘pro_value_mapping’ means I wish to add aliases for the values of some of the attributes of each included command.
 For example, in this case I wish to add the value ‘*’ and ‘-‘ to both ‘width’ and ‘height’ properties of each object, in which case if they are used, they must be written as ‘Ti.UI.FILL’ and ‘Ti.UI.SIZE’.
 This is basically to maintain the way some nodes already work with Concepto in spanish.
 This instructions, tell the parser of the compiler that this rules are also to be considered when generating the PDF manual of this DSL and the autocomplete commands for Concepto.
 This method also adds the extra value mappings to the function command for processing the nodes, and the corresponding needed aliases for setting and getting the realtime code updates from Concepto Live.

 This english DSL is still not ready for creating full applications, because I need now to add all the scripting commands which are not in the doc apis.
-I mean with this the ‘events’ associated with the views, and the ‘conditionals’ (if, elseif, else, etc).
-I hope to get this done in the following days.
+I mean with this the ‘events’ associated with the views, and the ‘conditionals’ (if, elseif, else, etc), but it’s a good start.